 Searchers are encouraged by a “second opinion effect.”

 Page results matter.
-It’s why your high organic rankings are making your site trustworthy in customers’ eyes.
-However, paid ads offer them a “second opinion,” making customers more likely to click on websites that show up in both organic listings and the ads at the top of the page.
+That’s why your high organic rankings make your site trustworthy in customers’ eyes.
+However, paid ads offer customers a “second opinion,” making them more likely to click on websites that show up in both organic listings and the ads at the top of the page.

-Just like how seeing your company’s name high up on the first page of Google can cause customers to click your website over others, the NYU study shows those same customers will feel persuaded to click your page if it also shows up in a paid ad.
+Just like seeing your company’s name high up on the first page of Google can cause customers to click your website over others, the NYU study shows those same customers will feel persuaded to click your page if it also appears in a paid ad.
 It’s all about being visible.
 If you’re already ranking highly, paid search ads get you double the visibility.

 Double the visibility, double the chances of getting clicks.
 That’s why using PPC search advertising with organic SEO is an absolute no-brainer.

-For this reason, it is also essential to bid on your brand terms.
-Seeing multiple instances of your company’s name adds familiarity, offering recognizable name customers are more likely to trust.
-And once they do, the clicks—and conversions—will follow.
+For this reason, bidding on your brand terms is also essential.
+Seeing multiple instances of your company’s name adds familiarity, offering a recognizable name that customers are more likely to trust.
+Once they do, the clicks and conversions will follow.

-Bidding on your brand can increase the chance that customers will click through to your site.
+Bidding on your brand can increase the customers’ chance of clicking through to your site.

 So what do you do with this info?

-So you’ve learned that PPC and organic search have a lot of good chemistry.
+So you’ve learned that PPC and organic search have great chemistry.
 Great—but what does this mean for your SEO campaign?
-Well, good SEO provides a boost to your organic rankings; that’s the bread and butter of all SEO services.
+Well, good SEO boosts your organic rankings; that’s the bread and butter of all SEO services.
 But when used with PPC, you’ll benefit all the more.

-There should be no “organic search vs. paid search” argument any longer.
+There should be no longer any “organic search vs. paid search” argument.
 You can’t be holding your business back by only choosing one; you’ve got to use both.

-It can be hard to understand the complicated relationship between pay per click and search engine optimization.
-But one thing’s for sure: Using the tools available to you—both SEO and PPC—will have a positive effect on your business.
+Understanding the complicated relationship between pay-per-click and search engine optimization can be hard.
+But one thing’s for sure: Using the tools available to you—both SEO and PPC—will positively affect your business.
 The data is there; it’s up to you to take advantage of it.